 2. Vrikshasana (Tree Pose)

-Vrikshasana is also called the Tree Pose because it represents the stable and balanced stance of a tree.
-This asana requires you to keep your eyes open while in the pose, unlike the other poses that need your eyes need to be closed.
-It is best to do this beginner level Hatha Yoga pose in the morning on an empty stomach and a fresh mind.
-Balance yourself for a minute each on both the legs.
+Vrikshasana is also called Tree Pose because it represents the stable and balanced stance of a tree.
+It is best to do this beginner level Hatha Yoga pose in the morning on an empty stomach and a fresh mind, but if you feel so inclined to strike a pose for a mid-afternoon office break or before dinner, find the time that works best for you.
+Balance yourself, working your way up to holding for a minute on each leg, while breathing deeply.

 Benefits: Vrikshasana strengthens your spine and aids nerve-muscle coordination.
 It improves your mental capabilities and keeps you stable.
-It invigorates your entire body by stretching it, increases your stamina, and keeps you focused.
+It invigorates your entire body by stretching it, increasing your stamina and keeping you focused.
 It boosts your self-confidence and relaxes the nervous system.

 To know more about the pose and how to do it, click here: Vrikshasana